ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

 * We don't need the ``type`` keyword to introduce non-symbolic kind signatures, as the capital letter can tip GHC off.
 Perhaps omit.

-* With top-level kind signatures, some aspects of type declarations are redundant.
+* With standalone kind signatures, some aspects of type declarations are redundant.
   (For example, the ``a b c`` in ``data T a b c where ...``.)
 One could imagine removing these as an extension to this proposal.